Jeff Davis (racing driver): Racing career

-Growing up after being born in Indianapolis, Davis began racing go karts before moving to California to buy the Van-K Wheels company, the premiere kart racing wheels manufacturer and one of only 3 companies in the United States to make wheels for kart racing.
+Growing up after being born in Indianapolis, Davis began racing go karts before moving to California to buy the Van-K Wheels company, the premiere kart racing wheels manufacturer and one of only three companies in the United States to make wheels for kart racing.
 In 1985 and 1986, he competed in Formula Ford, followed by Formula Super Vee in 1988.
 At the end of 1989, he purchased a Formula Mazda car and prepared to run for the series' championship in 1990.
 He did that, while also winning Rookie of the Year.
 He won the Formula Mazda championship the following year.

-In 1991, he contested the full Indy Lights schedule running on a tight budget that had him basically running an old worn out car with a proven team as a field filler entry since the series wanted more cars in the races.
+In 1991, Davis contested the full Indy Lights schedule running on a tight budget that had him basically running an old worn out car with a proven team as a field filler entry since the series wanted more cars in the races.
 He finished tenth in points after taking the checkered flag in every race except for the season openers at Long Beach & Phoenix that he'd missed by starting after they'd already been run.
 Although all Indy Lights drivers drove spec Buicks, Davis had little financial support, receiving it from "people who were stretching their budgets just to be there."
 Davis could never get the Indy Lights car to handle since it had a really loose, worn-out tub and suspension tuning failed to make much difference.

-During the 1991 racing season, he also participated in sports car racing.
+During the 1991 racing season, Davis also participated in sports car racing.
 In February, he ran the 24 Hours of Daytona, driving a Spice Engineering Chevrolet for Tom Milner Racing in place of Paul Newman who had paid to run that race but couldn't show up in time for practice, something that was required by IMSA.
 The team retired with engine problems after 448 laps and finished 14th overall, sixth in the GTP class.
 Other sports car starts included racing in the Trans-Am Series, winning a race at Portland International Raceway.